tbntdima/dmitriyaa.github.io/README.md

 - Styled-components ??? + theming

-- Formik (for email form, maybe I'll add subscription)
+- Formik - for email form, maybe I'll add subscription, try to connect to redux

-- Redux ??? - no use right now
+- Redux - for globaly shared variables like theme mode

 - Testing ???